-It is also helpful to ask them about type of procedures they have to keep your dog safe and healthy before, during and after their procedure.
+It is also helpful to ask them about the type of procedures they have to keep your dog safe and healthy before, during, and after their procedure.

 Your veterinarian should be able to provide these for your pet during their procedure as well as when they are recovering from the effects of anesthesia.

 With low body temperature, there can be health risks associated with anesthesia which may lead to slower recovery times or bigger complications.

 Blood pressure monitoring should be done to prevent hypotension (low blood pressure) and hypertension (high blood pressure).